Barking Folk Festival

 The Barking Folk Festival is one of the key events in our Summer of festivals’ programme.

-A free family festival celebrating the best in English and World folk music and dance plus poetry, street theatre, art and family fun!
+A family festival celebrating the best in English and World folk music and dance plus poetry, street theatre, art and family fun!

-- crafters and stalls
+- crafts and stalls

 - street theatre and circus shows